tonyo/uncloud-playgrounds/manifests/tutorials/uncloud-create-cluster-ebebf72b/index.md

 machine-incv   Up      10.210.0.1/24   -                172.16.0.3:51820, 65.109.107.161:51820   6cec579e3d6fb7ffb51c5503d163f1be
 ```

-As we can see, `server-1` became the first (and the only so far) machiine in our new cluster.
-Uncloud
+As we can see, `server-1` became the first (and the only so far) machine in our new cluster.
+Let's break down what each column means:

-- `NAME: machine-incv`
-- `STATE: UP` --
-- `ADDRESS: 10.210.0.1/24` --
--
+- `NAME: machine-incv` - The unique name of the machine in the cluster; can be changed (see the [corresponding section below](#renaming-cluster-machines))
+- `STATE: Up` - The current state of the machine.
+"Up" means the machine is running and the Uncloud daemon is active.
+- `ADDRESS: 10.210.0.1/24` - The private IP address and subnet assigned to this machine in the WireGuard mesh network.
+Each machine gets its own `/24` subnet (e.g., 10.210.0.0/24, 10.210.1.0/24) from which container IP addresses are allocated.
+- `PUBLIC IP: -` - The public IP address of the machine for ingress (if configured).
+Since we used `--public-ip none`, this field is empty and shows `-`.
+- `WIREGUARD ENDPOINTS` - The network endpoints where this machine's WireGuard interface can be reached by other machines in the cluster.
+This includes both private and public IP addresses with the WireGuard port.
+- `MACHINE ID` - A unique identifier for the machine; it doesn't change throughout the lifecycle of the machine.

 ## Adding Another Machine to the Cluster